The Jaguar XK120 That Raced In Mumbai With Much Success

 Images: Makarand Baokar

-This Jaguar XK120, chassis # 660798, was imported by a certain John Warden in 1951.
+This Jaguar XK120, chassis # 660798, seems to have been imported by Jaguar's distributor in India, Garware, in 1951.
 On November 26, 1953, the car was sold to Habib Hoosein, the owner of Liberty Cinema.
 In 1954, the car was raced at the Juhu races, in Bombay, driven by Englishman Peter Heilbron, who won with this car.

 Originally, imported in a shade of cream, the car was repainted British Racing green, and then back to cream in 1978, by Nazir Hoosein, the motorsport legend, who inherited the car from his father on the 16th of July 1968.
 The car was finally sold to fellow enthusiast Jimmy Tata in 2017.